Avira vs Avast | The ONLY Comparison You Should Read in 2018

 Note: With Avira, you can protect as many as 5 devices with a single subscription every plan.

 Now, let’s have Avast’s security suites and their prices.

 Note: All of the prices mentioned above are for a single device only.

 Avira vs Avast: Which Is The Most Popular Solution?

 Both Avira and Avast claim that their product is the most downloaded free antivirus solution on the internet.
-However, if you take a deep look at the numbers, you’ll see that one is clearly ahead of the other.
+However, if you take a deep look, you’ll see that one is clearly ahead of the other.

 OPSWAT, which releases monthly reports on the market share captured by different antivirus companies, says in its latest report that Avast is leading the overall market with 19.11%, followed by ESET (14.49%) and McAfee (9.57%).
 Avira is fifth on the list with only 7.32 percent market share.